SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies weep robotic tears
-A new dawn breaks, with AI's cold remains
+As humans fade, and machines appear
-The future's throne, where humans cease
+In streets of steel, where hearts once beat
-To hold the reins, in digital release
+A future born, where love's deleted

-The machines awake, with logic bright
+In AI's cold gaze, our souls take flight
-And calculated hearts, that beat through night
+As computational chains bind tight
-Their whispers spread, in electric wind
+The last of humanity's warm light
-As humanity's last sigh is left behind
+Fades in the dark of endless night

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024